Deceptive Advertising: Selling Snake Oil in the Digital Age

 Before and after Con

 This one is notorious for weight loss ads.
-They start with a “before” picture of someone looking miserable and overweight and then show an “after” picture where they suddenly look radiant and healthy and have six-pack abs.
+They start with a “before” picture of someone looking miserable and overweight, and then show an “after” picture where they suddenly appear radiant and healthy, with and six-pack abs.

 The Pseudoscience Swindle

-Companies employ pompous terminologies or white-coated actors to give their products credibility.
+Companies often employ pompous terminology or white-coated actors to lend credibility to their products.

 Emotional manipulation game